 Six credits required; all six credits may be in the same academic unit.
 One of these courses must have an “International” designation.
 Courses in this category, and only this category, can also be approved for one of the other content areas.
 Students are allowed to “double-dip” one and only one Content Area 4 course, and use it to satisfy simultaneously part of the Content Area 1, 2 or 3 requirements.

 Students will normally take eight courses to fulfill the content area requirements, but may take only seven courses if they “double-dip” a Content Area 4 course.

 Two Quantitative (Q) courses are required.
 Advisors will assist students to determine their readiness for Q courses based on a combination of their SAT mathematics score and class performance.

 Students will be able to seek advice and tutoring at the Q Learning Center.

-2. Additionally, all students must take two writing-intensive W courses, one of which must be a 2000-level course approved for the student’s major.
+2. Additionally, all students must take two writing-intensive W courses, one of which must be a 2000-level or above course approved for the student’s major.
 W courses may also satisfy other Content Area requirements.
-(Note: English 1010 or 1011 is a prerequisite to all writing-intensive courses.)
+(Note: ENGL 1007, 1010, 1011, or 2011 are prerequisites to all writing-intensive courses.)